-The final concern was that only four out of ten patients felt that they understood their treatment and how to proceed with home care once they were released.
-When patients are unclear about their treatment and what steps they need to take after discharge, it can result in the need for readmission at a later date.Advocate Condell Medical Center
+The final concern was that only four out of ten patients felt they understood their treatment and proceeded with home care once they were released.
+When patients are unclear about their treatment and what steps they need to take after discharge, it can result in readmission later.

 Libertyville, IL 60048

-Of the complaints leveraged against this facility is a poor history of blood clot treatment.
-Only 80% of patients undergoing surgical procedures received medications and treatments needed to prevent the development of a blood clot and only 83% of patients suffering from blood clots were discharged with medications designed to treat their clots or instructions on how to safety use them.
+The complaints leveraged against this facility include a disastrous history of blood clot treatment.
+Only 80% of patients received medications and treatments needed to prevent a blood clot from all patients undergoing surgical procedures.
+In addition, approximately 83% of patients suffering from blood clots were discharged with medications designed to treat their clots or instructions on using them safely.

 660 North Westmoreland Road

 Lake Forest Hospital is a level two trauma unit that provides perinatal care and emergency pediatric care.
 Its readmission and mortality rates are just below the state average, and roughly 70% of patients would recommend this facility to their family or friends.
 However, its areas of concern are similar to those of Condell in that it has a poor record of preventing and managing blood clots.

 Only 73% of patients undergoing surgical procedures received adequate treatment to prevent the development of blood clots, and 10% of patients who developed clots had not been treated within two days of the clot's formation.
 This trend continues for stroke patients - only 78% of those suffering from a stroke received blood-thinning medications within two days of being admitted to the hospital.

 About 76% of stroke patients were provided written instructions on managing their conditions before treatment, including cases in which the information was provided to caregivers.